 Classification of Facial Wounds

 Incised wounds: An incised wound is a clean-cut wound caused by sharp objects such as a knife or broken glass.
 Treatment is by proper wound cleansing and surgical closure.

 Lacerations: Lacerations are jagged tears that go all the way through the skin.
 The cause is blunt trauma to the skin.
 There may be associated with tissue loss.
 It is essential to clean the wound, remove debris and dead tissues, and do proper surgical closure.
-Scarring is usually more abundant and requires subsequent scar management.
+Scarring is usually more abundant and subsequent scar management is usually required.

 Abrasions: An type of open wound that’s caused by the skin rubbing against a rough surface, in which the superficial layer of the skin scraped off.
 It is crucial to clean the wound properly and remove debris from the wound.
 Antibiotic ointment is applied to prevent infection and maintain moisture.
 Abrasions usually will not cause scarring, but post-inflammatory hyperpigmentation may occur.